ikenainanodesu/Pink-noise-generator/README.md

 ## 🧠 Algorithm Principle (SMPTE ST 2095-1)

-This tool strictly adheres to the **SMPTE ST 2095-1:2023** standard.
+This tool adheres to the **SMPTE ST 2095-1:2023** standard.
 Pink noise is a random signal with equal energy per octave (power spectral density is inversely proportional to the frequency, $1/f$).

 ### Core Implementation Details: